Sajeyks/Django-K8-Deployment/README.md

-# Django and Kubernetes meet in my VM
+# DjangoREST sublets an apartment in Kubernetes estate
-This is a simple project of me practicing the deployment of Django using K8
+This is a simple project of me practicing the deployment of DjangoRestful using K8